eersnington/workflow-cloudflare-world/packages/express/README.md

 npm add workflow workflow-express
 ```

 Enable the Workflow SWC transform once at startup so `start()` can locate your workflows.
-The helper registers `@swc-node/register` with the Workflow plugin under the hood.
+The helper registers `@swc-node/register` with the Workflow plugin and, when a manifest exists at `.well-known/workflow/manifest.json`, automatically annotates workflows for you.

 ```ts
 // server.ts